dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 Our actions matter, even when they are not seen.
 There is karma formed from the beliefs of others, which is usually a response to your own actions and beliefs.
-I also believe in universal karma, which is outside our control or understanding.
+I also believe in universal karma, which is outside our control or complete understanding.
+And even though total comprehension of the workings of karma is impossible, we should still seek to understand its nature, so we can be fully aware of the extent of effect our own actions.

-- causality
-  - there is another way. there is always another way
-    - if it seems too hard, it means we are not yet skilled enough
-      - we need to observe more of before we act
+Karma is like the butterfly effect.
+The smallest butterfly can flap it's wings in Brazil and create a chaotic tornado in Kansas.
+Next thing you know, Dorothy's on a transformative journey down the yellow brick road with three unworthy companions and a chorus full of little people.

+Studying karma is a study of causality -- I think! but I am no expert here.
+It seems that you must understand yourself and others and each person's current place in the world.
+There's always a myriad of details that follow each action.
+It may seem that there is no other way, but there is always another way.
+There is always a better way.
+If it seems that one situation requires a course of action that is too difficult, then we are not yet skilled enough.
+We need to observe more and reflect more before we act.

 <a name="devine-connection"/>